FREESTYLE: Tina Havelock Stevens with Cat Hope: A conversation

 THS: FREESTYLE is absolute improvisation.
 Then there’s the fact that a gaol is the antithesis of FREE.
 Anyway back to the pool.
 It brings up all sorts of macabre visions … Apparently it was for exercise.
 The high granite fence surrounding the gaol has fresh razor wire on it which glints in the sun.
 Keeping people out?
 Richard Iskov (very much a local and who filmed the performance) told me that he heard that people would throw bottles of whiskey over the fence for the prisoners and of course they wouldn’t smash if they landed in water in the pool.
 The gaol, as we found out after performing, closed in 2004.

-The thing is too, I like being involved with beginnings (like the Biennale).
+The other thing is, I like being involved with beginnings (like the Biennale).
 I seem to have performed at a few openings and closings.
-I’d also wanted to do another performance with you, and it just seemed right…and it was.
+I’d also wanted to do another performance with you, and it just seemed right … and it was.
 The drums and bass just emanated out of that charged space.
 It was an uncluttered experience.

 CH: I know what you mean – we met there, we set up, we played.
 It was easy.
 It was very hot but that kind of added to this uncluttered vibe, it slowed things down.
 Being an empty pool reminded me that we have both worked with water in some way in our own work.
-I made a piece where I would undertake ‘stationary swimming’ in civic pools as a kind of installation/ performance art – those shallow ones out the front of building, I have also written music that has attempted to describe being in water (Never at Sea, 2022).
+I made a performance art piece where I would undertake ‘stationary swimming’ in civic pools as a kind of installation – those shallow ones out the front of buildings.
+Never At Sea is a composition that attempts to describe being in water.
 And I know you have drummed underwater!
 What is behind your interest in water do you think?

 THS: There’s not a reasoning that I can really theorise.
 I know I really am drawn to it.
 It’s just one of those things.
 I also swam a lot as a kid.
 My hair even turned green from the chlorine.